Francisco-Rosa/Solar/README.md

       pip install ladybug-core pysolar # pysolar is optional

-  If the versions are different, you will need to use Python venv.
-To do this, go to the Solar workbench folder (see the address above, or open FreeCAD and type in the Python console:
+  If the versions are different, you'll need to use Python venv.
+To do this, go to the Solar Workbench folder (see the address above) or open FreeCAD and type the following expression in the Python console to find the Mod that Solar is in:

       import FreeCAD
       import os
-      user_mod_path = os.path.join(FreeCAD.getUserAppDataDir(), "Solar")
+      user_mod_path = os.path.join(FreeCAD.getUserAppDataDir(), "Mod")
       print(user_mod_path)

-  Create the virtual environment using:
+  Create the virtual environment inside the Solar WB folder using:

       python3 -m venv AdditionalPythonPackages # for Python 3, or
       python -m venv AdditionalPythonPackages